Explore CTL

 Level 1 completed Level 2 completed Level 3 completed

 In the CTL external review in 2023, the Digital Skills and Competencies pathway received commendations for its innovation and potential impact on the employability and work readiness of students.
 The team was invited by the South African Graduate Employer Association (SAGEA) to present a webinar on Digital Skills as part of SAGEA’s Graduate Attributes Series, and received positive reviews from the 52 companies in attendance.
 Additionally, the SAGEA team indicated that this webinar was voted most significant for 2023 and the content was put forward as a blog contribution to The International Network of Employers and University Career Services (INEUCS).
-The webinar presented to SAGEA can be viewed below:
+The webinar presented to SAGEA can be viewed below.
+This work has also received international recognition: the University of the Free State's Digital Skills pathway was featured as an institutional example of good practice in the EDUCAUSE Horizon Report: Teaching and Learning Edition (2025), highlighting its focus on critical digital literacies and equitable student development.

 Click on the image below